 Writing Your Hatshepsut and Ramses II Comparison-Contrast Paragraph Now that you have examined a couple of examples and understand the essential elements of an good comparison-contrast paragraph, it's time to start writing your own.
-You can find the assignment Hatshepsut and Ramses II - Comparison-Contrast Paragraph in your Social Studies folders.
+You can find the assignment Hatshepsut and Ramses II - Comparison-Contrast Paragraph in your Social Studies Google Classroom.
 You will have today and tomorrow to work on your paragraph in class, and it will be due on Friday, October 30.

 Hammurabi's Code Reflection Last week we studied acnient Mesopotamian emperor Hammurabi who was responsible for one of the world...

 How many of the ancient Greek gods and goddesses can you identify?
 Today's Learning Objective * Explain the significance of G...

 Today's Learning Objective * Discuss the connections between geography and the development of city-states in the region of th...